Creating Today’s Leader:

 Seed funding in any size organisation, school or business can bear great returns.

-v Examine a range of data sources to make decisions and to plan strategy.
+• Examine a range of data sources to make decisions and plan a strategy.

-Study both statistical and descriptive data to inform decision making.
+Study both statistical and descriptive data to inform decision-making.
 Use both formal and direct channels of communication for genuine feedback.
-Ask key forensic questions to dissect cause and effect, timing, sequences.
+Ask key forensic questions to dissect cause and effect, timing, and sequences.

 Evidence based decision making works.

 Exponents of yoga extol the virtues of having a flexible body and mind.
-Accelerating change demands nimble approaches, rapid responses, timely service.
-Speed of delivery and twenty four seven accessibility across time zones is the norm.
+Accelerating change demands nimble approaches, rapid responses, and timely service.
+Speed of delivery and twenty-four-seven accessibility across time zones is the norm.